doummas/tools/README.md

 # tools
-this is my hash cracking tool that support md5,sha1 and sha512
+this is my hash cracking tool that support md5 sha1 sha512 sha256
+sha224